-- 2.1.3.2.
-Improper Procedures.
-If a commander suggests that a member obtain help at the Mental Health Clinic and the member refuses, the commander is left with the option of referring the member for a mental health evaluation (MHE).
-Only the member's commander can "direct" a member to undergo an MHE.
-Special procedures apply to involuntary referral of military members for a MHE, and these procedures vary based on whether the situation is an "emergency" or a "non-emergency."
-In all MHE referral cases, the commander is required to notify the member in writing of his or her rights.
-A procedurally improper MHE referral case will ordinarily not involve an in-depth review of the commander's intent or motives in many cases involving substantiated MHE referral allegations, the commander or other personnel had good intentions toward the member but violated a procedural requirement. - 2.1.3.3.
-MHE as Reprisal.
-A complainant may allege his or her commander referred him or her for an MHE in reprisal for making a protected communication.
-IGs will treat such cases as potential violations of 10 U.S.C. §1034 and frame the allegation as reprisal. - 2.1.4.
+2.1.4.
 Abuse of Authority.
 IGs often receive complaints that a commander or other person in a position of authority has abused his or her authority through some action.
 IGs have discretion, in some cases, whether to investigate abuse of authority allegations or whether to handle them through some other means, such as referral to a commander.
-The definition of abuse of authority in the Air Force is "an arbitrary or capricious exercise of power by a military member or a federal official or employee that adversely affects any person or that results in personal gain or advantage to the RMO."
+The definition of abuse of authority in the Air Force is "An arbitrary and capricious exercise of power by a military member or a federal official or employee."
+The action does not appear to be "based on relevant data and factors, or the RMO's action was not rationally related to the relevant data and factors."2

 A test that expands upon this definition is included as Attachment 1 to this guide; use it when analyzing abuse of authority allegations.
 An example of abuse of authority may be if a supervisor writes a poor EPR on an Airman for refusing to take part in an off-duty squadron booster club fundraising event that is supposed to be voluntary.
-Abuse of authority is not a "catchall" standard for actions that just don't seem fair - many "unfair" actions will not rise to the level of an abuse of authority.
-In addition, it is often possible that a standard other than abuse of authority might better describe the misconduct alleged.
-For example, some abusive conduct might actually rise to the level of violating Article 93 UCMJ, Cruelty and Maltreatment.
-An abuse of authority analysis is required for all not substantiated reprisal allegations.
+Abuse of authority is not a "catch-all" standard for actions that just don't seem fair - many "unfair" actions will not rise to the level of an abuse of authority might better describe the misconduct alleged.
+For example, some abusive conduct might actually rise to the level of violating Article 93, UCMJ, Cruelty and Maltreatment.3 An abuse of authority analysis is required for all not substantiated reprisal and restriction allegations.

-&lt;sup>4 See DoDI 6490.4, Paragraph 6.1.1.4.1.